 Short-form works great with the thick, marshmallow-like look.

-Those chunky soles pop on camera and get people curious about the comfort angle.
+Those chunky soles stand out visually and get people curious about the comfort angle.

 Instagram Lifestyle Influencers